-Therefore, it is a Visa, which gets you to the point of entry in the U.S. and the Nonimmigrant Status, which allows you to remain in the U.S.
+Therefore, your Visa allows you to travel to a U.S. port-of-entry (airport or border) and present yourself to a U.S. Customs Officer, who then grants your nonimmigrant status.
+Your nonimmigrant status allows you to remain in the U.S. Therefore, it is a Visa, which gets you to the point of entry in the U.S. and the Nonimmigrant Status, which allows you to remain in the U.S.